1 Auditory localization of the barn owl

 Regarding Jeffress Figure 2, Mark's version in Figure 1 represents a simplified version of Jeffress.
 And he wrote about sinusoidal sound waves rather than pulsating or noisy time functions.
 The problem with sine waves is the emerging one cross interference pattern, which makes it difficult to locate a source.

-The function: If a sound source lies on the line of symmetry between both ears, the signals converted into nerve impulses in the ear ("relay station") reach neurons ("coincidence detector") in the middle of the brain at the same time.
+The function: If a sound source lies on the line of symmetry between both ears, the noise-signals converted into nerve impulses in the ear ("Relaisstation" ~ relay station) reach neurons ("coincidence detector") in the middle of the brain at the same time.
 However, if the source is offset to the right, the nerve impulses meet further to the left in the brain.
 Let us now multiply those coming from the left and right on each neuron, i.a.
-With time-shifted time functions (Konishi put it more complicatedly), only the neuron in which the signals appear at the same time is excited (highlighted).
-For multiplication, the abstraction of assuming the pulse value as one and assuming rest phases as zero is sufficient.
+With time-shifted time functions (Mark Konishi put it more complicatedly), only the neuron in which the signals appear at the same time is excited (highlighted).
+For the neuron, a multiplication with the abstraction is sufficient, assuming the pulse value to be one and rest periods to be zero.

 We discover the following properties of an interference circuit (see also [6], [7], [ 8]:

-Fig.2: Illustration by Jeffress 1947 [9] - historically the birth of a nervous interference circuit
+Fig.2: Illustration by Jeffress 1948 [9] - historically the birth of the first interference circuit.

-In contrast, if we look at pulse-shaped time functions (long pause and needle-shaped pulse), we see that both signal forms mark opposite properties in the interference networks: A consideration of cross interference (two channel analogy: cross-correlation) shows properties of sinusoidal time functions in explaining cross interference (harmony, music, beat, sense of time), while pulse-shaped time functions have optimal properties for data addressing and signal transmission.
+In contrast, if we look at pulse-shaped time functions (long pauses and needle-shaped pulses), we see that both signal forms opposite properties in the interference networks: A consideration of cross interference (two channel analogy: cross-correlation) shows properties of sinusoidal time functions in explaining cross interference (harmony, music, beat, sense of time), while pulse-shaped time functions have optimal properties for data addressing and signal transmission.

 Interferential data addressing works better, the less dense (sinusoidal) the time functions are.
 (Nerve impulses move at speeds in the range of µm/s... m/s, with typical impulse durations of 0.1 ms to 100 ms), find a Table in [8].